I Saw the Devil (2010)Korean Horror

 Korean horror cinema has emerged as one of the genre's most vital national traditions — a body of work characterized by emotional complexity, narrative ambition, and a willingness to violate genre boundaries in pursuit of something that is simultaneously horror, drama, and social commentary.
 Korean filmmakers approach horror not as a genre of limitations but as a genre of possibilities.

-The Wailing (2016) may be the tradition's masterpiece — a film that weaves shamanism, Christianity, Japanese occupation history, and folk belief into a narrative where no framework of understanding proves adequate to the evil at its center.
-Train to Busan (2016) proved that Korean horror could work at blockbuster scale.
-Parasite (2019, more thriller than horror but inseparable from the tradition) won the Palme d'Or and the Best Picture Oscar, demonstrating that Korean genre cinema had achieved a level of craft and ambition that the rest of the world could no longer ignore.
+Na Hong-jin's The Wailing (2016) may be the tradition's masterpiece — a film that weaves shamanism, Christianity, Japanese occupation history, and folk belief into a narrative where no framework of understanding proves adequate to the evil at its centre.
+Yeon Sang-ho's Train to Busan (2016) proved Korean horror could work at blockbuster scale.
+Parasite (2019) — more thriller than horror but inseparable from the tradition — won the Palme d'Or and the Best Picture Oscar, demonstrating that Korean genre cinema had achieved a level of craft and ambition the rest of the world could no longer ignore.
+Jang Jae-hyun's Exhuma (2024), a shamanic exhumation thriller, became one of the highest-grossing Korean films of all time, confirming that the tradition is not slowing down.

 Essential Films